MeldCE/skemer/README.md

 -   `replace` **[boolean]** Whether a new value should completely replace an old value
--   `required` **[boolean or Function or number or Array&lt;number&gt;]** Either true/false or a function returning true/false to whether the parameter is required
+-   `required` **[boolean or Function or number or Array&lt;number&gt;]** Either true/false or a function returning true/false whether the parameter is required, or if the variable is a multiple stored in an array an number given the number of required elements, or an array of numbers, the first being the minimum number of elements and the second being the maximum number of elements (a maximum is not required)
 -   `default` **[Any]** Default value for parameter
 -   `validation` **[Function]** Function to validate the value of the parameter.
 Will be given the value as the parameter.
 The function